Skip to main contentSkip to main content

 Genesis of Serverless

-However, the serverless capabilities that AWS has brought into existence since then provide integrations and capabilities that would have been hard to foresee back in 2006.
-Today - organizations that use AWS have access to a wide variety of serverless services, with a vast range of support tools and reference implementations.
-For a developer, there are a few ways to go from an initial idea to a functional, scalable, and publicly accessible application faster than using AWS serverless capabilities.
+However, the serverless capabilities that has brought into existence since then provide integrations and capabilities that would have been hard to foresee back in 2006.
+Today - organizations that use have access to a wide variety of serverless services (opens in new tab), with a vast range of support tools and reference implementations.
+For a developer, there are a few ways to go from an initial idea to a functional, scalable, and publicly accessible application faster than using serverless capabilities.

 Low-code/No-code Solutions

 These types of service offerings include a wide variety of other services beyond web and mobile applications.
-Services such as AWS EventBridge allow AWS customers to build new applications and integrations based on custom or pre-existing application workflows.
-While still in the early stages, AWS and other cloud providers are working to create software development workflows that don't inherently require programming skills.
+Services such as (opens in new tab) allow customers to build new applications and integrations based on custom or pre-existing application workflows.
+While still in the early stages, and other cloud providers are working to create software development workflows that don't inherently require programming skills.

 Answer the questions below